 So brokers can simply pick up a specific compensation-based rate sheet they’d like and be on their way.

 For example, if they want to make 2.50 points, there’s a rate sheet for that.
 If they only want one point, there’s a rate sheet for that too.

 It’s recommended that you shop for a mortgage by gathering rate quotes online, at your local bank/credit union, and also via a mortgage broker or two.

-Read more: How does a mortgage broker get paid?
+Read more: Why use a mortgage broker?